-Providing medical, psychological, nursing, counseling, or therapeutic services as part of a treatment plan for alcohol or drug dependence or both.
+Providing medical, psychological, nursing, counseling, or therapeutic services as treatment for alcohol or drug dependence or both.
 Services may include aftercare and individual, group and family counseling services.

 Supportive Care A comprehensive approach to care for members with a serious or advanced illness including Stage 3 or 4 cancer, advanced Congestive Heart Failure (CHF), advanced Chronic Obstructive Pulmonary Disease (COPD), or any advanced illness that meets the requirements of the Supportive Care policy.
 Members get comfort-directed care, along with curative treatment from an interdisciplinary team of practitioners.